Skip to content

 For example, you could pit team against team.

-Such a program could be extended outside of just security – think of wider bugs, issues, code quality, improving performance with the ultimate aim to enhance customer experience and team understanding.
+Such a program could be extended outside of just security – think of wider bugs, issues, code quality, improving performance with the ultimate aim to enhance client experience and team understanding.

 Should we be sending our people to security events and security training?